optimisticside/catalyst/README.md

 You'll also want to set up your `.env` file.
 This stores private information about your bot such as its token, along with other configuration things such as colors.
 You can use the `template.env` file as a template, and clone it and rename the clone to `.env`.
 Then proceed to fill out the entries accordingly (instructions provided in template).

 Now you're ready to actually run the bot.
-You can do this by doing `node src/server.js`, which will start executing the `server.js` file in the `src` directory.
+You can do this by doing `npm run catalyst`, which will run `node src/server.js` and start executing the `server.js` file in the `src` directory.
 That's all there is to running Catalyst!

 # Development
 Development is very easy on Catalyst, thanks to it's modularity.
 A majority of the code is in commands, which are split into inividual files in the `commands` directory.
 Additional sub-directories are used to indicate command categories.